cta-observatory/ctapipe/docs/pipeline/index.rst

 Producer run method
 ^^^^^^^^^^^^^^^^^^^
-Producer class run method does not have any input parameter and must yield a result (! not return), as a Python generator.
+Producer class run method does not have any input parameter.
+It must yield nothing if you want to get correct number of job salready done via the GUI.
+Use self.send_msg mrthod to send data to next step.

 .. code-block:: python

     >>> def run(self):
     >>>     for input_file in os.listdir(self.source_dir):
-    >>>         yield self.source_dir + "/" + input_file
+    >>>         self.send_msg(self.source_dir + "/" + input_file)
+    >>>         yield

 Stager run method
 ^^^^^^^^^^^^^^^^^
 Stager class run method takes one parameter (sent by the previous step).
-It can return nothing or one value per input or yield several values per input.
+Use self.send_msg mrthod to send data to next step.
+Do not return anything (or it will be lose)

 .. code-block:: python

     >>> def run(self,event):
     >>>     if event != None:
-    >>>         return event.dl0.tels_with_data
+    >>>         self.send_msg(event.dl0.tels_with_data)

-In case a step has to send several output to the next step :
+In case a step has to send several output for one input to the next step :

 .. code-block:: python